 With more than 85% of long term clients now in full recovery from addiction, there is help available in a beautiful Thai tropical paradise, surrounded by experts in the field of drug abuse.

 Battling tramadol addiction alone and without support can be risky and often lead to frequent relapses with further abuse and addiction.

-Our treatment centre is fully set up for people in the grip of opioid withdrawal, with luxurious residential care, professional support, and a thorough aftercare program that will not only help reduce withdrawal symptoms but provide you with the best possible chance of overcoming tramadol misuse in the long term.
+is fully set up for people in the grip of opioid withdrawal, with luxurious residential care, professional support, and a thorough aftercare program that will not only help reduce withdrawal symptoms but provide you with the best possible chance of overcoming tramadol misuse in the long term.